PyFlat/Praktikum-2023/README.md

 # <center>Praktikum-2023</center>

 ## Description
-Can be used to visualize the hirarchical structure of paths in the software crowd:it by accu:rate (📍 Germany)
+Can be used to visualize the hierarchical structure of paths in the software crowd:it by accu:rate (📍 Germany)

 ## Usage
 To use this software, first clone the GitHub repo and navigate to out/artifacts/Praktikum2023_jar.
 You will find three files located there: